PinchCactus/Basic-Server-Launcher-for-OpenRCT2/README.md

 Version 1.1.1

-This is a personal project ot help manage my openrct2 server.
+This is a personal project to help manage my openrct2 server.

 Custom Settings Profiles are implemented, define them in the .bat